LasAtt/mitsuha/frontend-backup/README.md

 ### `npm start` or `yarn start`

-Runs the app in development mode.<br>
+Runs the components.app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload automatically when you make edits.<br>